pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 ### Introduction

 Rotorflight supports up to 32 individually addressable WS2811/2812 RGB LEDs.
 You can control them with just one data pin, and set the brightness and color of each led individually.
 LEDs can have different functions, for example display a color, visualize warnings or battery state, or just blink.
-This Quick Start will show you how to set up a simple LED Strip.
+This Quick Start will show you how to set up a simple LED strip with some scale lights.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GB6hGU9MKpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" allowfullscreen></iframe>